horker/oxyplotcli2/docs/md/New-OxyHeatMapSeries.md

 ### -AzType

-Specifies the type name of the series-specific additional axis.
+Specifies the (partial) type name of the series-specific additional axis.

 ```yaml
 Type: System.String